 Remember, I said God can use anything to teach us.
 Psalm 91 talks about the Lord covering us with His feathers, and under His wings shall we trust.
 We read this psalm and think about baby chicks running to the shelter of the mother hen, hiding them under her wings, but God used three old chickens that my mom suddenly inherited from a friend, to prepare me to see a deeper meaning in it.

-For forty years, my mother took care of an old friend's chickens and exotic birds every time the lady traveled, and during the winter every year when the woman and her husband would live in Arizona.
+For forty years, my mother took care of an old friend's assortment of chickens and exotic birds every time the lady traveled, and during the winter every year when the woman and her husband would live in Arizona.
 I went with mom a few times and helped feed all the pets and learned the routine.

-By this time they were down to three older chickens who weren't laying as many eggs as they used to.
+At the time I got involved they were down to three older chickens who weren't laying as many eggs as they used to.
 They each had very distinct characters.
 One was a larger dark red bird and very untrusting of strangers.
 I also called her a bully when it came to how she acted with my mom's favorite chicken.
 The third chicken just went about her own business.

 Mom called her favorite chicken "Arie" because of her breed.
 When mom came to clean out the boxes and refresh their food and water, Arie would start stamping her feet and insisting on attention.
 Mom would bend down and actually pet her.
 The big red one was called Red and would have nothing to do with such doings.
-When they had eaten and went to their nest boxes, Red would crowd into Arie's box like a little bully.
+When they had eaten and went to their nest boxes, invariably, I would find Red crowded into Arie's box like a little bully.

 When mom's friend, the chickens' owner, died suddenly after an accident and her husband couldn't care for her assortment of pets, mom 'inherited' their little poodle and the three chickens.